 Laraia’s banking clients were reported to include many Italian and other immigrant residents of Hartford’s East Side as well as “great numbers” throughout Connecticut.
 Continuing success meant a move in 1910 to larger quarters at Charles and Morgan Street.
 In his obituary, the Courant opined that Laraia regarded his business as a sacred trust.
 As a result when offered a chance to invest in speculative automobile stocks, he wisely had declined: “Should I venture the savings which my clients have entrusted to me?”

 Laraia also was known for community activities.
-He was appointed a street commissioner and served for three years, known for his battle to retain the building line on Washington Street, shown below, in order to preserve its wooded vistas.
+He was appointed a street commissioner and served for three years, known for his battle to retain the building restrictions on Washington Street, shown left, in order to preserve its wooded vistas.
 His own spacious home on West Raymond Street, shown below, was itself heavily treed.
 Laraia was the first president of the Young Italian-American Association and a member of several fraternal groups, including the Redmen, Foresters of America, Eagles, Elks and the City Club.

 With friends, the saloonkeeper/banker purchased twenty-five wooded acres fronting on an eight acre pond in the Silver Lane district of East Hartford.
 There they built a cottage where he and close associates could gather, share a meal, drink, talk and play cards.
 At the age of 61, during such an social evening in August 1828, Donato complained of feeling ill.
 Alarmed, his friends placed him in a car to take him home, but he died of heart failure along the way.